Update On Victorian Gas Phase Out For New Homes

 General News Sustainability Before You Buy

-The Victorian government has banned natural gas connections in all new homes that require a planning permit in the state from 1 January 2024.
+The Victorian government banned natural gas connections in all new homes that require a planning permit in the state from 1 January 2024.
 That means no gas heating, hot water or cooking for some new homes.

-Around 50,000 new homes are built in Victoria each year.
-Over 40,000 of those connect to the gas network.
-Victorians are the biggest users of residential gas in the country.
-So, changing to electricity as a primary energy source is a big step.
+Victorians are also the biggest users of residential gas in the country so changing to electricity as a primary energy source is a big step.
+What does it mean for you if you're thinking of building a new home?
+Read on to find out.

 solar panels